- Why Research

 You are here

 Translational Cancer Therapeutics Laboratory

 London, United Kingdom

-Dr. Swanton's BCRF research is focused on understanding the mechanisms that lead to the generation of tumor diversity and cell-to-cell variation with the goal of identifying and modelling drivers of genome instability in breast cancer.
+Dr. Swanton's BCRF research is focused on understanding the mechanisms that lead to the generation of tumor diversity and cell-to-cell variation by studying both external (environmental) and internal factors that promote cancer.

 These efforts may help develop new predictive tools to enable the optimal selection of breast cancer patients for defined therapeutic approaches.